Updated: Dec 1, 2022

 This is a really good question.
 There are many businesses in Indiana that want to go solar, but don’t know if it would be an advantage to do so.
 The answer is yes, commercial property owners can qualify for the federal solar tax credit.

 The best part about this news is that the parameters are still the same.
-Currently in 2021, you’re able to deduct 26% of the solar system costs.
+Currently in 2022, you’re able to deduct 30% of the solar system costs.
 Again, you must own the system and cannot be on a lease plan.
-When you’re talking about a farm, commercial office building, or other structure with a large square footage, this could add up to a pretty substantial savings.
+When you’re talking about a farm, commercial office building, or other structures with large square footage, this could add up to pretty substantial savings.
 Not a bad way to offset your tax liability while switching to clean energy.

 Frequently Asked Questions: Federal Solar Tax Credit